New Jersey: Revolutionary War era

 On the night of December 25–26, 1776, the Continental Army under George Washington crossed the Delaware River.
 After the crossing, they surprised and defeated the Hessian troops in the Battle of Trenton.
 Slightly more than a week after victory at Trenton, Continental Army forces gained an important victory by stopping General Cornwallis's charges at the Second Battle of Trenton.
 By evading Cornwallis's army, the Continental Army was able to make a surprise attack on Princeton and successfully defeated the British forces there on January 3, 1777.
 Emanuel Leutze's painting of Washington Crossing the Delaware became an icon of the Revolution.

-Cotinental Army forces under Washington's command met British forces under General Henry Clinton at the Battle of Monmouth in an indecisive engagement in June 1778.
+Continental Army forces under Washington's command met British forces under General Henry Clinton at the Battle of Monmouth in an indecisive engagement in June 1778.
 Washington's forces attempted to take the British column by surprise.
 When the British army attempted to flank the Americans, the Continental Army retreated in disorder.
 Their ranks were later reorganized and withstood British charges.

 In the summer of 1783, the Continental Congress met in Nassau Hall at Princeton University, making Princeton the nation's capital for four months.
 It was there that the Continental Congress learned of the signing of the Treaty of Paris, which ended the war.

 On December 18, 1787, New Jersey became the third state to ratify the United States Constitution, which was overwhelmingly popular in New Jersey since it prevented New York and Pennsylvania from charging tariffs on goods imported from Europe.
-On November 20, 1789, New Jersey became the first in the newly-formed Union to ratify the Bill of Rights.
+On November 20, 1789, New Jersey became the first in the newly formed Union to ratify the Bill of Rights.

 The 1776 New Jersey State Constitution gave the vote to all inhabitants who had a certain level of wealth.
 This included women and Black people, but not married women because they were not legally permitted to own property separately from their husbands.
 Both sides, in several elections, claimed that the other side had had unqualified women vote and mocked them for use of petticoat electors, whether entitled to vote or not; on the other hand, both parties passed Voting Rights Acts.
 In 1807, legislature passed a bill interpreting the constitution to mean universal white male suffrage, excluding paupers; the constitution was itself an act of the legislature and not enshrined as the modern constitution.